RIOT-OS/RIOT/doc/memos/rdm-draft-alamos-lanzieri-runtime-configuration-architecture.md

 compliance.

 # 2. Architecture
-The proposed RCS architecture is formed by one or more [Configuration Managers](#4-configuration-managers) and the [RIOT Registry](#3-the-riot-registry).
+The proposed RCS architecture, as shown in Figure 01, is formed by one or more [Configuration Managers](#4-configuration-managers) and the [RIOT Registry](#3-the-riot-registry).